 Eucalyptus tree is valued for its timber, oil, gum, resin and as an ornamental tree.
-Eucalyptus oil is steam distilled from the eucalyptus leaves and its chiefly used for its medicinal value.
-Traditionally, Eucalyptus oil helps relieve pain and reduce inflammation.
+Eucalyptus oil is steam distilled from the eucalyptus leaves and its chiefly used for its herbal value.
+Traditionally, eucalyptus oil helps relieve inflammation.
 Today the uses of eucalyptus essential oil are extensive.

-The antibacterial properties of eucalyptus essential oil can be used to fight the germs that cause plaque leading to mouth odor.
-Most mouthwashes and toothpastes contain eucalyptus as the active ingredient.
-Eucalyptus prevents plaque buildup on the teeth and gums by attacking the bacteria that cause tooth decay.
+- Mouthwash – Most commercial toothpastes contain eucalyptus as the active ingredient.
+Eucalyptus prevents plaque buildup on the teeth that causes tooth decay.

 - Cuts and Burns – Native Australians used eucalyptus leaves reduce inflammation for minor cuts and burns in homemade recipes.